robinhilliard/eagl/README.md

 - Update README.md for new features
 - Add docstrings for public functions
 - Include code examples in documentation
+- Our tone is calm, concise and factual e.g. avoid 'sales' language and over-use of '!'
-- Write in Australian English for documentation, US English for code
+- Write in Australian/British English for documentation, US English for code

 ### Design Philosophy